ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 for winter cereals is developed but is not included in CLM5.0 due to the inability to distinguish between winter and summer cereals in the LUMIP dataset (insert citation).

-CLM’s default list of plant functional types (pfts) includes an unmanaged crop (Table 2.1) treated as a second C3 grass, as well as several additional crop types that do not have associated parameters.
+CLM’s default list of plant functional types (pfts) includes an unmanaged crop (:numref:`Table Plant functional types`) treated as a second C3 grass, as well as several additional crop types that do not have associated parameters.
 The unmanaged crop has grid cell coverage assigned from satellite data, as do all natural pfts when CLM’s crop model is not active. [include remapping text here].